 The Festival of Discovery is held at the Anglesey Showground, grass parking, hard standing roads, three buildings with level floors, which would have originally been open field farmland.
 This location also holds the annual Anglesey County Show, so over the years has been adapted to be level and accessible.
 All doorways are wheelchair friendly and there are disabled toilets.

-This event is very much focused on being inclusive, accessible to all, specifically focusing on the hidden disabilities and conditions, we do not have electric scooters or wheelchairs for hire.
+We do not have electric scooters or wheelchairs for hire.
 Assistance dogs are welcomed.

 *** Carers – If a visitor requests the need for a carer, as long as the above criteria has been met, a discounted carer ticket can be purchased alongside a disabled persons/wheelchair users ticket.
 Only 1 carer ticket may be purchased per disabled persons/wheelchair users ticket.

 Transport and Location

 • There is a level space for blue badged disabled visitor parking.

 • To ensure that this event is enjoyed by all, we ask that those with a hidden disability who require understanding, request a purple pass.
 This purple pass allows the organisers, the Stewards, the exhibitors to know that there is a hidden disability and that understanding may be required.

 • During busy periods if a purple pass holder needs to leave without going to the main entrance a Steward will be able to arrange a quieter exit.

 • If you are not a blue badge holder and you require Disabled parking, please notify the car park attendant on the main entrance gate who will do his utmost to direct you to the disabled car park.